cerner/terra-aggregate-translations/README.md

 [![devDependencies status](https://badgen.net/david/dev/cerner/terra-aggregate-translations)](https://david-dm.org/cerner/terra-aggregate-translations?type=dev)

 ## Aggregate Translations Tool
-This module provides the `aggregate-translations` pre-build tool to assist with creating the translation and loader files needed for nternationalized and localizatized Terra compoennts to render correctly.
+This module provides the `aggregate-translations` pre-build tool to assist with creating the translation and loader files needed for internationalized Terra components to render correctly.

  The `terra-aggregate-translations` pre-build tool will aggregate the translations, and create the intl loader and translation loader files that are configured for the specified locales.
 This tool is offered as a CLI script and as a setup function.